rodgzilla/python_crash_course/deep_learning_teaching_plan.md

 ## Learning rate

 - Concept of learning rate
-- Learning rate tuning via cyclical learning rate
+- Automatic learning rate tuning via cyclical learning rate

 ## Convolution layers

 - Definition of convolution
-- Examples of convolution
+- Examples of convolution (Sobel operators, ...)
 - Convolutions are a way to focus the network computations on spatial informations
 - Explanation of how convolution kernels are modified by gradient